BRIXTOL/currency-symbol-placements/readme.md

 ### Contributing

 Contributions are welcome!
-Currency symbol placements are a real mixed bag and rarely accurate.
+Currency symbol placements are a real mixed bag and generally do not adhere to official specifications on the matter.
 If the mapping placements are not accurate, please submit a PR with some foundations.

 ### License